About the Project

 In childhood and adolescence, masculine stereotypes about STEM (Science, Technology, Engineering and Math) parents’ expectations, peer norms, and lack of fit with personal goals make girls shift away from STEM fields.
 When combined with predominant messaging across our social/cultural landscape, it’s no wonder that we see a lack of representation of cis and trans women, non-binary and two-spirit people in STEM.
 From August 2022 to July 2023, YWCA’s TechGyrls program hopes to start changing that, to show girls and gender diverse youth that a future looks like them.

-Funded by the Government of Canada’s Supports for Student Learning Program, YWCA Canada’s TechGyrls project aims to improve the mental well-being, community connections, essential skills, access to technology and education outcomes for 190 girls and gender diverse youth between the ages of 9 and 13 from communities across three provinces.
+Funded by the Government of Canada’s Supports for Student Learning Program, YWCA Canada’s TechGyrls project aims to improve the mental well-being, community connections, essential skills, access to technology and education outcomes for 190 girls and gender diverse youth between the ages of 9 and 13 from communities across four provinces.
 YWCA Canada has partnered with YWCA Cambridge, YWCA Hamilton, YWCA Niagara Region, YWCA Regina, YWCA Toronto, YWCA Moncton and YWCA St. John’s to meet the following objectives: